Affinity Analytics Using Actian Cloud Data Warehouse

-In this blog, I discuss how to successfully achieve affinity analytics using solely the built-in functionality of the Actian Avalanche Cloud Data Warehouse, with no other tooling required!
+In this blog, I discuss how to successfully achieve affinity analytics using solely the built-in functionality of the Actian Data Warehouse, with no other tooling required!

 I have a retail data warehouse.
 Marketing wants to plan an outreach mail campaign to promote sales of products that typically sell well with the store’s best-selling products.
 In particular, they want to mail coupons to customers that have NOT bought products that are normally bought together, but HAVE purchased at least one of the best-selling products.
 They would like me to provide data to support this campaign.

-For this blog, I have created an 8 AU (Avalanche Unit) warehouse in the Google Cloud Platform.
-An Avalanche Unit is measure of cloud computing power that can be scaled up or down.
+For this blog, I have created an 8 AU (Actian Unit) warehouse in the Google Cloud Platform.
+An Actian Unit is measure of cloud computing power that can be scaled up or down.
 See Figure 1.

 I have used a data generator to generate a large amount of data, but I’ve added some artificially superimposed patterns to make this blog more interesting.
 My tables have the following number of rows in them: